mute-key/editoroverlay/README.md

 > And Editor diagonotic will direct where the problem lines are based on current cursor position. <br>

-So far, everythign in the examples are on default configuration.<br><br>
+So far, everything in the examples are on default configuration.<br><br>

 There are no apply preset features yet, which i will add soon in future iteration.<br>
 Also, feel free to leave feedback or comment if you like.<br>